onzfonz/comp227/src/content/4/en/part4c.md

 npm i mongoose-unique-validator
 ```

-> **Pertinent:** when installing the *mongoose-unique-validator* library, you may encounter the following error message:
+> **FYI:** when installing the *mongoose-unique-validator* library, did you encounter an error?
 >
+> - If yes, *then read this sub-section*.
+> - If no, *go ahead and skip it*.
+>
+> If you were installing the library you may encounter an error message like this:
+>
 > ![screenshot showing mongoose compatibility error](../../images/4/uniq.png)
 >
-> The reason for this is that as of 10/11/2023 the library is not yet compatible with Mongoose version 8.
+> The reason was that the library was not yet compatible with Mongoose version 8.
 > If you encounter this error, you can revert to an older version of Mongoose by running the command
 >
 > ```bash